-This seminar is premised on the importance of connecting students to conversations with local speakers, businesses, and community-based organizations that are conducting similar action-research projects in order to examine how they disseminate, persuade, and advocate.
-Students meet in cohorts to examine the local factors enabling or barring change in their field.
+This course will focus on connecting students to conversations with local speakers, businesses, and community-based organizations that are conducting similar action-research projects, in order to examine how they disseminate, persuade, and advocate.
+Students will meet in cohorts to examine the local factors enabling or barring change in their field.
 Course texts revolve around histories of generational shifts, city planning, migration, and development.
 Students apply theories of change to their individual projects as well as to the design of a group project where they are tasked with arranging appropriate guest lectures from their local communities.
+(3 credits)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 - Identify phases of place-based research.

 - Evaluate methods, forms and approaches found in the various dissemination exemplars.

 - Apply the various concepts of community to community organizing.